carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 We use TableGen as the language for specifying operation information.
-TableGen itself just provides syntax for writing records; the syntax and constructs allowed in a TableGen file (typically with filename suffix `.td`) can be found [here][TableGenProgRef].
+TableGen itself just provides syntax for writing records; the syntax and constructs allowed in a TableGen file (typically with the filename suffix `.td`) can be found [here][TableGenProgRef].

 *   TableGen `class` is similar to C++ class; it can be templated and